ksahlin/strobemers/README.md

 # Python functions

+The python library `indexing.py` contains functions and generators for creating all strobemers of order 2 and 3.

 The `indexing.py` module located in the `modules` folder contains functions for generating k-mers, spaced k-mers, minimizers, and strobemers (minstrobes, hybridstrobes, and randstrobes) of order 2 and 3.
 For randstrobes, there are two ways to create them.
 The first way is with the function `randstrobes`, which takes a string, k-mer size, and upper and lower window limits and returns a dictionary with positions of the strobes as keys and the hash value of the randstrobe sequence (strings) as values.
 For example

 ```